 Steel String Guitars

-The bridge saddle is the thin strip made from either plastic or bone (sometimes ivory or tusq) seated in the bridge.
+The bridge saddle is the thin strip made from either plastic or bone (sometimes ivory or tusq) seated in the bridge and while it may not look like much, it is a critical component of your guitar.

 The bridge saddle transfers the vibrations from the strings when plucked or strummed through to the bridge and soundboard.
 It also assists with spacing the strings, and controlling the height of your strings.

-The difference in how the saddle is shaped for the first two strings compared to the lower strings ‘compensates’ for the non-wound strings which have much less mass.
+This difference in how the saddle is shaped for the first two strings compared to the lower strings ‘compensates’ for the non-wound strings which have less mass.

 The other feature of the saddle is the gradual thickening of the strings first point of contact from the G to Low E String.